vultr/vultr-mdtk/tests/README.md

 ## Vale Test Script

 From the Vale folder in PowerShell, run `Test.ps1` to test the Vale style rules.

-* **TestExpected.txt:** Expected results.
-TestRaw.txt should match this file.
-* **TestRaw.txt:** Raw test file with Vale errors from this test pass.
-* **TestReport.txt:** Report with difference from expected results.
-This file isn't created if the test succeeds.
+See more documentation in the header of `Test.ps1`.

 ## Example Test Success